 SECTION XIV - SIGNING THE CONSTITUTION

-Every person elected to be a Fellow shall pay the initiation fee and shall sign the Constitution and
+Every person elected to be a Fellow shall pay the initiation fee and shall sign the Original Constitution and

 By-Laws.
-No person shall acquire the rights of Fellowship unless payment of the initiation fee is made and the Constitution and By-Laws signed by the third meeting following election.
+No person shall acquire the rights of Fellowship unless payment of the initiation fee is made and the Constitution and By-Laws signed within one year following election.

 SECTION XV - INITIATION FEE